tecki/ebpfcat/ebpfcat/ebpf.rst

        a_variable = hash_map.globalVar()

-They are used as normal variables, like in ``self.a_variable = 5``, both in EBPF and from user space once loaded.
+They are used as normal variables, like in ``self.a_variable = 5``, both in eBPF and from user space once loaded.

 Accessing the packet
 --------------------

 The entire point of XDP is to react to the arriving network packets.
-The EBPF program will be checked statically that it can only access the contents of the packet, and not beyond.
+The eBPF program will be checked statically that it can only access the contents of the packet, and not beyond.
 This means a ``with`` statement (acting as an *if*) needs to be added that checks that the packet is large enough so every packet access will be within the packet.
 To facilitate this,